-Feasible services are, as previously stated, services which can be achieved with available resources.
-Services which are probabilistically feasible (based on the system's belief in their availability and reliability) are also conceivable.
-Note that flexible sensing resources may concurrently serve multiple services, e.g., by reserving parts of their efforts for different services.
+Available services are, as previously stated, services which can be achieved with available resources.
+Services which are probabilistically achievable (based on the system's belief in their availability and reliability) are also conceivable.
+Note that flexible sensing resources may concurrently serve multiple services, e.g., by distributing their capabilities over different services.